r-neu/e-commerce-agent-project/README.md

 I kept the live catalog data outside the model.
 The agent retrieves product details when a question arrives, so changing a price does not require another fine-tuning run.

 Shipping and return answers come directly from policy files.
-I did not want a generated answer to alter a store rule.

 ## Training